pinecsystems/vibe-anchor/README.md

-# vibe-anchor
+# Vibe Anchor

 A local-first project memory and intent anchor for agentic coding.

 ## What is this?

 When coding with AI agents, context drifts.
 Decisions get forgotten.
 Constraints get ignored.
 The “vibe” of the project slowly erodes.

 **Vibe Anchor** is a lightweight, local-first tool that preserves project intent, decisions, and constraints so AI-assisted and agentic workflows stay aligned over time.